 Because flat-fields are light frames similar to scientific frames, ones needs similar preprocessing.
 Especially, we must correct its for dark frames.

-So, the first step is preparation of the dark for flats
+So, the first step is preparation of the dark with 10 s of exposure times for flats

 $ munipack dark -o d10.fits /tmp/munipack-data-blazar/d10_*.fits